bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

   - Conditional rules (not yet integrated in model checking procedure but available for custom usage)
   - Tracking rules (a rule can be assigned a tracking map)
 - Model transformation / Conversions
-  - Export to common graph formats, e.g., DOT, GraphML, GXL
+  - Export to common graph formats, e.g., DOT, GraphML, GXL, VCG
   - Export to formats of other bigraph tools: BigMC, BigraphER, and BigRed
   - Translate bigraphs to other graph classes: Ranked Graphs, multigraphs, ...
 - Attributed Bigraphs